Pooja113/Pooja113/README.md

 ### About Me
 🎓 I have done Masters in Computer Applications. <br/>
-🤹‍♀️ Recently, I discovered about Open-Source contribution and now I am an enthusiastic learner.
+🤹‍♀️ Recently, I discovered about Open-Source contribution.
 I started loving coding. <br/>
 👩 I have worked on WordPress.
 I know Javascript and PHP.

 ### Current Status 🎇